artemave/implementing-feature-with-tests/README.md

     Given Alice is tasked to deliver a cake to an address When she accidentally marks it complete
     Then she can undo it and Bob the Villain gets notified both times
 ```

-Next, I am going to start implementing the first scenario up until the point where it hits some functionality that doesn't exist yet (remember: we're adding a feauture to an existing system, so some of the things we rely on are already there).
+Writing step definitions (automation code) for the first scenario forces us to think of the UX.
+After discussing with the client, we settle on a checkbox and a confirmation message once its checked.

-Speaking of the existing project, [here is the repo](../..).
-The above change went in its own [commit](9d38e2aeba0819cbe4b9328ff4e039c9fcd99cac), so if you check it out and run
+This, along with the feature file, makes our first [commit](9d38e2aeba0819cbe4b9328ff4e039c9fcd99cac).
+If you check it out and run

 ```
 yarn install